 A Collaborative Process

-The SCORP process places a strong emphasis on public participation in the development of the plan.
-Montana State Parks staff will work closely with fellow state agencies, local government representatives, federal recreation management partners, and non-governmental organizations to gather input and feedback at key milestones throughout the process.
+This planning process places a strong emphasis on public participation in the development of Montana’s outdoor recreation plan.
+Montana State Parks staff worked closely with fellow state agencies, local government representatives, federal recreation management partners, and non-governmental organizations to gather input and develop materials at key milestones throughout the process.

-A SCORP advisory committee has been established to help with this process, and includes members representing Montana State Parks, Montana Department of Public Health and Human Services, Montana Recreation and Parks Association, Montana Office of Tourism, U.S. Forest Service, National Parks Service, U.S. Fish and Wildlife Service, Bureau of Land Management, and University of Montana, as well as local city and county officials.
+A SCORP advisory committee was established to help guide this process, and included members representing Montana State Parks, Montana Department of Public Health and Human Services, Montana Trails, Recreation and Parks Association, Montana Office of Tourism, U.S. Forest Service, National Parks Service, U.S. Fish and Wildlife Service, Bureau of Land Management, and University of Montana, as well as local city and county officials.

-Public involvement is also vitally important to reflect the values and concerns of Montana residents, and to make the plan easy to use.
-Montana State Parks is partnering with the University of Montana’s Institute for Tourism and Recreation Research to conduct a public use survey will be conducted around the state in fall 2012, and the results will help identify recreation usage, demand, and key priorities from Montana residents.
+Public involvement in the process was vitally important to reflect the values and concerns of Montana residents, and to make the plan easy to use.
+Montana State Parks partnered with the University of Montana’s Institute for Tourism and Recreation Research to conduct a public use survey in fall 2012.
+The results helped identify recreation usage, demand, and key priorities from Montana residents.